Pete Brown

-Peter Ronald Brown (born 25 December 1940) is an English performance poet, lyricist, and singer best known for his collaborations with Cream and Jack Bruce.
+Peter Ronald Brown (25 December 1940 – 19 May 2023) was an English performance poet, lyricist, and singer best known for his collaborations with Cream and Jack Bruce.
 Brown formed the bands Pete Brown & His Battered Ornaments and Pete Brown & Piblokto! and worked with Graham Bond and Phil Ryan.
-Brown also writes film scripts and formed a film production company.
+Brown also wrote film scripts and formed a film production company.

-Early life
+Early life, poetry and music

 Brown was born in Ashtead, Surrey, England.
 Before his involvement with music, he was a poet, having his first poem published in the U.S. magazine Evergreen Review when he was 14 years old.

-He then became part of the poetry scene in Liverpool during the 1960s, and in 1964 was the first poet to perform at Morden Tower in Newcastle.
-He did poetry and music events, including a tour with guitarist Davey Graham.
+Brown became part of the poetry scene in Liverpool during the 1960s, and in 1964 was the first poet to perform at the Morden Tower in Newcastle.
+He became a significant advocate of British Beat Poetry, and in partnership with Michael Horovitz wrote poetry which they recited together as part of the 1965 international event at the Royal Albert Hall.

-Brown formed The First Real Poetry Band with John McLaughlin (guitar), Binky McKenzie (bass), Laurie Allan (drums) and Pete Bailey (percussion).
+Combining his poetry with music, Brown began performing at live events with musicians including the "New Departures" group with Horovitz, and toured with folk guitarist Davey Graham.
+The First Real Poetry Band was formed by Brown with John McLaughlin (guitar), Binky McKenzie (bass), Laurie Allan (drums) and Pete Bailey (percussion).

 Cream

 The First Real Poetry Band brought Brown to the attention of the band Cream.
 Originally, he was seen as a writing partner for drummer Ginger Baker, but the group quickly discovered that he worked better with bassist Jack Bruce.
 Of the situation, Bruce later remarked: "Ginger and Pete were at my flat trying to work on a song but it wasn't happening.
 My wife Janet then got with Ginger and they wrote 'Sweet Wine' while I started working with Pete."

-Together, Brown and Bruce wrote many of Cream's songs, including the hits "I Feel Free", "White Room" and "SWLABR" and (with Clapton) "Sunshine of Your Love".
+Together, Brown and Bruce wrote many of Cream's songs, including the hits "I Feel Free", "White Room" and "SWLABR"; Brown, Bruce and Clapton also wrote "Sunshine of Your Love".

 After the break-up of Cream, Bruce and Brown continued to write songs together.
 Brown wrote the lyrics for most of Bruce's solo albums.